Thermophoresis: Thermophoretic force

 Thermodiffusion is labeled "positive" when particles move from a hot to cold region and "negative" when the reverse is true.
 Typically the heavier/larger species in a mixture exhibit positive thermophoretic behavior while the lighter/smaller species exhibit negative behavior.
 In addition to the sizes of the various types of particles and the steepness of the temperature gradient, the heat conductivity and heat absorption of the particles play a role.
-Recently, Braun and coworkers have suggested that the charge and entropy of the hydration shell of molecules play a major role for the thermophoresis of biomolecules in aqueous solutions.
+Braun and coworkers have suggested that the charge and entropy of the hydration shell of molecules play a major role for the thermophoresis of biomolecules in aqueous solutions.

 The quantitative description is given by: